Yu-amd/AIM-demo/k8s/README.md

 bash ~/AIM-demo/k8s/scripts/setup-port-forward.sh aim-qwen3-32b 8000

 # 6. Test the service (in another terminal):
+# The script streams responses in real-time so you can see progress immediately
 bash ~/AIM-demo/k8s/scripts/test-inference.sh aim-qwen3-32b 8000

 # 7. Deploy scalable service for metrics and autoscaling (optional):